-Other epic reimaginings
+Other epic reimaginings by other people

 - Max Krieger: What if chat were good though? “can we augment our online chats with new affordances? what does a conversational medium that supports thinking look like?
 Is there a pathway from the linear, one-dimensional, immutable logs we call “online conversation”?”
 I made a comic

 - Bret Victor: What if coding were good though? “creators need to be able to see what they’re doing”. here’s a video, though he has many other resources.